-Are you a UC faculty or staff member who is creating an honors course in e-curriculum or ordering one in Universis?
-If so, the following important information will be helpful in that process.
-Please don't hesitate to contact us with questions at any time.
+Are you a UC faculty or staff member creating an honors course in e-curriculum or ordering one in Catalyst?
+If so, the following important information will be helpful.
+Please don't hesitate to contact us with questions.

 Honors courses are listed under the instructor’s home department.
-It is the responsibility of the instructor to ensure that the honors course is created in e-curriculum and that the department orders the class in Universis (or, in the future, Catalyst).
+It is the responsibility of the instructor to ensure that the honors course is created in e-curriculum and that the department orders the class in Catalyst.

 There are two options for listing honors seminars in your college/department:

-~With this method, if an honors seminar is only offered once, a course number isn’t taken up for only that offering.
+- With this method, if an honors seminar is only offered once, a course number isn’t taken up permanently for only that offering.

 Creating a new honors course will involve putting the course through the appropriate department/college approval processes.
 These vary by department/college.
-Please keep in mind that it is the instructor’s responsibility to follow the appropriate processes within the department/college to ensure that the course is approved, created, and can be ordered according to deadlines for the semester in which it will be taught.
+Please keep in mind that it is the instructor’s responsibility to follow the appropriate processes within the department/college to ensure that the course is approved by the department/college, created in e-curriculum, approved in e-curriculum, and can be ordered according to deadlines for the semester in which it will be taught.

 - Honors seminars are always three-credit hour courses.
 (More than three-credits makes it hard for students to fit into their schedules; less than three-credits doesn’t allow for the course to count as a BoK general education requirement.)

-- All honors seminars must meet one or two BoK requirements (Breadth of Knowledge, general education - PDF).
+- All honors seminars must meet one or two BoK requirements (Breadth of Knowledge, general education).
 If the course does not meet one or two BoK requirements, students will not be able to enroll and it will be canceled.
 UHP students typically can only fit honors seminars into their schedules where they have openings for BoK courses.